 The cost of attendance (COA) of a college or university refers to the estimated cost of a year of attendance at that school, including tuition, lodging, food, transportation, and personal expenses.

-If you do not demonstrate financial need, you may not be eligible for need-based financial aid.
-Here are a few federal grants and loans that require you to demonstrate financial need in order to qualify:
+Here’s a look at a few federal grants and loans that require you to demonstrate financial need in order to qualify:

 Different Kinds of Financial Aid

 You may be eligible to receive different kinds of need-based financial aid as well as non-need-based aid, including Direct Unsubsidized Loans and Direct PLUS Loans for parents or graduate and professional students.